All work

 RAG: grounding the model in real data

-Fine-tuning: I mostly fine-tune Gemma 4
+Fine-tuning: mostly Gemma 4

-How I do it: one A100 80GB, LoRA and QLoRA
+How it works: one A100 80GB, LoRA and QLoRA

 Why bother when an API exists